vHMML/vhmml-app-3.0/README.md

 ============================================================

-Funding for vHMML was provided by the Institute of Museum and Library Services (IMLS), the Henry Luce Foundation, the Andrew W Mellon Foundation, Arcadia, and generous individuals.
+Funding for vHMML was provided by the The National Endowment for the Humanities (NEH), the Institute of Museum and Library Services (IMLS), the Henry Luce Foundation, the Andrew W Mellon Foundation, Arcadia, and generous individuals.